kimberlytse/kimberlytse.github.io/README.md

 # GitHub Portfolio - Kimberly Tse
 ## Welcome
 Hello everyone, my name is Kimberly Tse, and I am an undergraduate computer engineering student.<br/>
-This website showcases my programmng assignments/projects as well as research that requires programming.
+This website showcases my programming assignments/projects as well as research that requires programming.

 ## About
 Here are all the projects that I have done in school - ranging from academic courses to research.